-- job offer for a job that is based in Tasmania.
+- working in Tasmania for three months immediately prior to your application for state nomination.
 You do not have to be working in your nominated occupation

-- working 35 hours per week in one full-time job or in two or more part-time jobs
+- at least 35 hours per week in one full-time job or in two or more part-time jobs

 - able to provide evidence of your employment claims (see Document Checklist – Employment for more details)